-GCMs forced by observed SST are able to reproduce aspects of the low-frequency variability, but only a single GCM reproduced the interannual component (Giannini et al. 2003; Moron et al. 2003; Bader and Latif 2003; Lu and Delworth 2005).
+Results that hold across a variety of models are desirable given the imperfection of the models.
+An apparent disparity among results from different GCMs in the Sahel region is one of the motivations for this study.
+Recent modeling studies examining the impact of SST on Sahelian rainfall found that many GCMs forced by observed sea surface temperature (SST) are able to reproduce aspects of the low-frequency variability, but only a single GCM reproduced the interannual component (Giannini et al. 2003; Moron et al. 2003; Bader and Latif 2003; Lu and Delworth 2005).
 GCMs did reproduce interannual circulation variability more successfully (Moron et al. 2004).

 Some studies have investigated the ability of GCMs to reproduce rainfall indices based on spatial averages (Moron et al. 2003).
-Here, instead, we decompose the GCM output into modes that either maximize variance or potential predictability and compare their time series with observations.
+Here, instead, we decompose the GCM output into modes that either maximize variance or potential predictability, and compare their time-series with observations.
 This approach of separating the model output into modes, some of which may represent observations more skillfully than others, has the potential to treat systematic GCM errors by retaining skillful modes and discarding unskillful ones.
 Empirical orthogonal function (EOF) analysis finds the modes that maximize variance.
 Signal-to-noise (S/N) analysis finds the modes that maximize perfect model potential predictability.

 A single GCM simulation forced by prescribed SST contains both the GCM response to the SST boundary condition as well as chaotic internal variability unrelated to the boundary conditions.
-Averaging an ensemble of GCM integrations forced with identical SST conditions reduces the magnitude of those components associated with internal variability and isolates the SSTforced GCM response, and previous analysis of African summer rainfall has focused on properties of the ensemble mean.
-Analysis of the ensemble mean is sufficient to determine the modes of SST-forced variability with maximum variance.
-However, if the goal is to assess the predictability of the single observed realization that necessarily contains contributions from SST forcing and internal variability, the analysis needs to account for internal variability.
-Signal-to-noise analysis uses the ensemble mean as well as the deviations of the ensemble members from the ensemble mean to identify the modes that are most reproducible or predictable given the SST forcing, that is, the predictable components of the SST-forced GCM simulation (Hasselmann 1979, 1997; Venzke et al. 1999; Schneider and Griffies 1999; Barreiro et al. 2002; DelSole 2004).
-The goal of this work is to identify the predictable components of African summer precipitation in a GCM forced with observed SST, and to characterize their relation with observed precipitation on decadal and interannual time scales.
+Averaging an ensemble of GCM integrations forced with identical SST conditions reduces the magnitude of those components associated with internal variability and isolates the SST-forced GCM response, and previous analysis of African summer rainfall has focused on properties of the ensemble mean.
+Analysis of the ensemble mean is sufficient to determine the modes of SSTforced variability with maximum variance.
+However, if the goal is to assess the predictability of the single observed realization which necessarily contains contributions from SST forcing and internal variability, the analysis needs to account for internal variability.
+Signal-to-noise analysis uses the ensemble mean as well as the deviations of the ensemble members from the ensemble mean to identify the modes that are most reproducible or predictable given the SST forcing, that is the predictable components of the SST-forced GCM simulation (Hasselmann 1979, 1997; Venzke et al. 1999; Schneider and Griffies 1999; Barreiro et al. 2002; DelSole 2004).
+The goal of this work is to identify the predictable components of African summer precipitation in a GCM forced with observed SST, and to characterize their relation with observed precipitation on decadal and interannual time-scales.